clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< note >}}
 In case you configure `default_font` in the main section to a custom font, the checkmark will not be shown correctly when the checkbox is in the checked state.
-See [lvgl-cookbook-ckboxmark](#lvgl-cookbook-ckboxmark) for how to easily resolve this.
+See [Restore checkbox mark](#lvgl-cookbook-ckboxmark) for how to easily resolve this.

 {{< /note >}}
 The `checkbox` can be also integrated as a {{< docref "/components/switch/lvgl" "Switch" >}} component.